cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   window focus or after changing the underlying original data within the main window, ...).

 - AES-Tool -- enhancement as standalone tool:
-  - Integrate the PKCS#5 dialog to let the user enter letters in his used way: then set random values for salt and iteration counter and ask the user, to remember the generated hex value or store it securely.
   - Also encryption of complete directories.
+  - Integrate the PKCS#5 dialog (which generates a hash value or key from a text-based password) to let the user enter letters in his usual way: Then set random values for salt and iteration counter and ask the user, to remember the generated hex value or store it securely.

-  Generally within CrypTool the keys of modern encryption methods intentionally must be typed in using the hex format.
+  Generally within CrypTool, the keys of modern encryption methods intentionally must be typed in using the hex format.
-  We pedagogically did it by will, that everybody sees what type of key the different methods expect: classical methods expect a key built from the used alphabet, modern symmetric methods expect binary data of key length 56 bit till 256 bit.
+  We pedagogically did it by will, that everybody sees what type of key the different methods expect: classical methods expect a key built from the used alphabet, modern symmetric methods expect binary data of key length 56 bit to 256 bit.
-  On the other hand people normally are used to type their input using all ASCII keyboard buttons.
+  On the other hand, people normally are used to type their input using all ASCII keyboard buttons.
 Within a productive application the key should NOT be built of ASCII letters.
 If it is wished to use a ASCII password then it is better to generate a good key from the password.
-  Within CrypTool both requirements (key input via ASCII and showing, that good hex keys are necessary) could be combined in the following way:
+  Within CrypTool both requirements (key input via ASCII and showing, that good hex keys are necessary) could be combined in a future version in the following way:
   Within the hexadecimal key input dialogs a button should be added, calling the dialog "Indiv.
 Procedures \ Hash \ Key Generation from Password (PKCS#5)".
   The called dialog then is already customized with the right key length and after pushing "Back" the generated key will be used as hex input for the encryption method.
 AES-256 needs SHA-256.
-  CT1: From AES-Tool 2.6 (deployed with CT 1.4.31) you can enter the key in ASCII form.
-The ASCII characters are then transformed via PKCS#5.
+  From AES-Tool 2.6 (deployed with CT 1.4.31) you can enter the key in ASCII form.
+The ASCII characters are then internally transformed via PKCS#5 (the derived and used hex key is not shown yet).

 - Make it customizable by the user, how big the part of text and binary files can be, which CrypTool will load.